-Consortium for Refugees and Migrants in South Africa ("CORMSA") and All Trucks Drivers Forum and Allied South Africa.
+66 Consortium for Refugees and Migrants in South Africa ("CORMSA") and All Trucks Drivers Forum and Allied South Africa.

-52 Citizen "Zim permits anxiety", 8 August 2023.
+67 Citizen "Zim permits anxiety", 8 August 2023.

-[&]quot;Neither a beggar nor Thief": How Home Affairs has failed permit holders and what we stand to lose from cancellation of the ZEP, Centre for Sociological Research and Practice University of Johannesburg existence of the exemption regime (ZEP), 4 805 Zimbabwean nationals were still deported as illegal foreigners in the period between April 2021- March 2022.
+[&]quot;Neither a beggar nor Thief": How Home Affairs has failed permit holders and what we stand to lose. from cancellation of the ZEP, Centre for Sociological Research and Practice University of Johannesburg visas is correct route to acquiring permanent residence.
+Fourth, even with the existence of the exemption regime (ZEP), 4 805 Zimbabwean nationals were still deported as illegal foreigners in the period between April 2021- March 2022.

-87.20 Despite a slow start54, Zimbabwean nationals are now applying for waivers and other visas in great numbers.
+- 103.20 The UJ has addressed a letter to the Director- General indicating the report by its researchers has been withdrawn.
+However, the letter does not indicate as the reasons for the withdrawal of the controversial report. - 103.21 Despite a slow start69, Zimbabwean nationals are now applying for waivers and other visas in great numbers.
 This is so, because the Minister has approved thousands of waiver applications.
 This step enables the affected individuals to apply for one or other visas provided for in the Immigration Act.
 The Minister received numerous representations from the affected Zimbabwean nationals distancing themselves from the litigation referred to above.